GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 01/1-7 Minimal MFC App/README.md

 1. console mode using C++
 2. Windows© MessageBox
 3. minimum Win API
-4. minimal skeletal Win API app  *<------- this example*
+4. minimal skeletal Win API app
 5. realistic skeletal Win API app with custom assets
 6. a modernized C++ practices skeletal Win API app using C++ wide strings
-7. minimum MFC app
+7. minimum MFC app  *<----- this example*

-This example uses a custom icon and cursor, most people think of it as a pointer, using a resource script to utilize the assets.
+8. using a custom C++ header file to use C++11 (and later) random engine features instead of the C library

+The 'Microsoft Foundation Classes', MFC, an encapsulation of the WinAPI in C++ classes.

+For  minimal app 'completeness' only here, no custom assets like menus or icons/cursors, the WinAPI games don't use MFC.
+Though it could be possible.

+Nah, they won't.

 ### Notes